 What is SOMA Adaptive Memory Intelligence™ (SOMA AMI™)?

-SOMA AMI™ is a deterministic decision plane and memory engine for AI agents.
-It structures state into ATOMs (typed facts), applies policy-driven arbitration over that state, and governs which tools, workflows, or agents may run, with a full, auditable decision trace.
+SOMA Adaptive Memory Intelligence™ by Memrail is a deterministic decision plane and memory engine for AI agents.
+It structures system state into Atoms (typed facts), applies triggers and policy-driven arbitration, and governs which tools, workflows, or actions may run, while returning a complete decision trace.

 Who is SOMA AMI™ for?